2013 New South Wales bushfires: Response

-The New South Wales Rural Fire Service and Fire and Rescue NSW responded to up to 100 fires on 17 October.
+The New South Wales Rural Fire Service and Fire & Rescue New South Wales responded to up to 100 fires on 17 October.
 On 19 October crews from fire authorities in Victoria, South Australia, Tasmania, the Australian Capital Territory and Queensland joined to assist NSW emergency services' teams.
 Additional support was provided from fire authorities interstate again on 23 October.
 Approximately 2,000 firefighters, deployed on rotation, and 200 fire engines were operational in the Blue Mountains area alone.
 The Prime Minister, Tony Abbott, confirmed on 19 October that bushfire-affected communities would have access to disaster assistance in nineteen local government areas.

 As of 26 October 2013, A$5.5 million had been raised via public appeals from The Salvation Army, the St Vincent de Paul Society, the Australian Red Cross, ANGLICARE Diocese of Sydney and the Blue Mountains City Council Mayoral Relief Fund, asking for people to donate cash, rather than goods.
 On behalf of the royal family, Charles, Prince of Wales, donated an undisclosed amount to the Australian Red Cross.
 Personal messages of support and sympathy were received by the Governor of New South Wales from Australia's monarch, Queen Elizabeth II, and Pope Francis.